 Around the world

-Airbus’ own manufacturing, production and sub-assembly of parts for Airbus aircraft are distributed among 15 sites in Europe, with jetliner final assembly lines in Toulouse, France and Hamburg, Germany – complemented by an A320 Family production site in Tianjin, China.
-Military transport aircraft are produced by Airbus Defence and Space in Spain, with a final assembly line located in Seville and military tanker outfitting performed in Madrid.
+Airbus’ own manufacturing, production and sub-assembly of parts for Airbus aircraft are distributed among 15 sites in Europe, with jetliner final assembly lines in Toulouse, France and Hamburg, Germany – complemented by A320 Family production sites in Tianjin, China and Mobile, Alabama.

 This global “footprint” will be expanded with the company’s A320 Family final assembly line to be built in Mobile, Alabama – which is officially called the Airbus U.S. Manufacturing Facility, and is scheduled to begin producing aircraft in 2015.

 With a truly worldwide industrial presence, Airbus benefits from the inherent cultural diversity it brings, and is able to be closer to the company’s customers and suppliers – creating an efficient, proactive network for the production and support of its highly successful airliner fleet.